osm2pgsql-dev/osm2pgsql/docs/migrations.md

 updating an old database, a migration may be needed.
 The migrations here assume the default `planet_osm` prefix.

+It is frequently better to reimport as this will also recluster the tables and remove table or index bloat.

 ## 0.91 default projection ##

 The default projection was moved from 900913 to 3857.
 This does not effect